spatiotemporal-data/spatiotemporal-data.github.io/Chicago-mobility/taxi-data.md

 <br>

-## Taxi Travel Time Changes of Popular OD Pairs between 2019 and 2022
+## Taxi Travel Time Changes of Popular Pickup-Dropoff Pairs between 2019 and 2022

 As shown in Figure 2 and Figure 3, there are some most popular pickup community areas, e.g., see left panel of Figure 2: